spattk/gatsby-starter-delog/_data/blog/2021-01-02-books-read-during-2020.md

    \- Operation flood and the proposal to get help from WFP / United Nations.

    \- Setting up of IDC (India Diary Corporation to handle the work)

+   \- Kurien understood the market well, if there won't be any market, higher production and everything around is meaningless.
 4. Hit Refresh: The Quest to Rediscover Microsoft's Soul and Imagine a Better Future for Everyone (Still incomplete)

 Summaries coming soon.
 Stay tuned ...